From idled car production to iPhone delays, China's factory closures mean pain for U.S. companies

 For every additional week Foxconn's production facilities are offline, Apple could lose a million iPhone sales for the quarter.

-This could have a material effect on Chinese economic growth, although most analysts say the impact on U.S. economic activity should be minimal — provided that China succeeds in containing the crisis.
-“It is very likely that output in China will contract this quarter, for the first time since the global financial crisis,” Williams said.
+That could have a material effect on Chinese economic growth, although most analysts say the impact on U.S. economic activity should be minimal — provided China contains the crisis.
+"It is very likely that output in China will contract this quarter, for the first time since the global financial crisis," Williams said.

-Goldman Sachs economists lowered their estimate of China’s first-quarter GDP growth to 4 percent, year over year.
-“The prolonged shutdown will lower industrial activity not only in China but also abroad through lower goods exports to China,” they said.
+Goldman Sachs economists lowered their estimate of China's first-quarter growth in gross domestic product to 4 percent, year over year.
+"The prolonged shutdown will lower industrial activity not only in China but also abroad through lower goods exports to China," they said.